oliora/ppconsul/README.md

 ## API Status

-The implementation status of different aspects of [Consul HTTP API](http://www.consul.io/docs/agent/http.html):
+The implementation status of HTTP API endpoints coverage:

 In progress:
 * **kv**